holoviz/holoviz/doc/Roadmap.rst

    alternatives would be very helpful.

+8. **Bokeh WebGL support**: Bokeh provides good support for working interactively with small datasets using an HTML Canvas (client-side interactivity), and when combined with Datashader it can handle enormous datasets by pre-rendering them to images in Python (server-side).
+However, in between these two extremes there is a range of data sizes that could be addressed well by the client-side WebGL technology.
+Bokeh has long included some WebGL support, but improvements in 2021-2022 have made the WebGL support much more solid and usable, and updating HoloViews to use that could bring big performance improvements for midsize plots.

 Other things we'd like to see in HoloViz or in packages designed to work well with HoloViz include:

-1. **Bokeh WebGL support**: Bokeh provides good support for working interactively with small datasets using an HTML Canvas (client-side interactivity), and when combined with Datashader it can handle enormous datasets by pre-rendering them to images in Python (server-side).
-However, in between these two extremes there is a range of data sizes that could be addressed well by the client-side WebGL technology.
-Bokeh includes some WebGL support, but it is patchy and not fully implemented, so it is not the default for either direct Bokeh usage or for Bokeh with the HoloViews API.
-Volunteers to maintain and expand the WebGL support could make a much broader range of data sizes practical in easily redistributable standalone HTML files, and could enable new classes of high-performance interactive features.

-2. **Additional plot types**: HoloViews includes an extensive range of plot types (Elements) covering the typical visualizations used across many domains.
+1. **Additional plot types**: HoloViews includes an extensive range of plot types (Elements) covering the typical visualizations used across many domains.
 However, there are always more that can be included, and some domains are not as well covered as others.
 Some examples